qingkaikong/blog/2018_05_nice_sayings/README.md

 This weekend is the Chinese new year, happy new year everyone!
 I don't know what to write, therefore, I will turn this week's post into a page to keep the nice sayings I really like:

+* They can conquer who believe they can - Virgil
+* Ideas shape the course of history - John Maynard Keynes
 * To begin, begin. - William Wordsworth
 * Sooner or later, those who win are those who think they can. - Paul Tournier
 * The finest steel has to go through the hottest fire. - Richard M. Nixon